-I am writing to strongly oppose HB 26, the closed primary election legislation introduced by Jered Taylor and Dan Stacy.
-Thank you for voting no on HB 26 in the first round of floor voting.
+I am writing to strongly oppose HB 1639, the closed primary election legislation introduced by Representative Jered Taylor.

 This is a bad piece of legislation.
 Missourians - Republicans, independents, and Democrats alike - want more democracy, not less.
 We want our political leaders to innovate and make good policy, not strip us of our voting rights.

-Mr. Taylor and Mr. Stacy claim that closed primaries make good sense.
+Mr. Taylor claims that closed primaries make good sense.
 “Why would you allow Elks Club members to vote in Rotary Club Elections?”
 How misleading!
 The Elks and Rotarians don’t use tax dollars to conduct their elections.
 Publicly funded and publicly administered elections should be open to all Missouri citizens.

 For the first time in history, a plurality of Americans — 43 percent — are refusing to join either political party; 50 percent of millennials now identify as independent, according to Pew Research.

-HB 26 shuts independents out of Missouri’s political debates.
+HB 1639 shuts independents out of Missouri’s political debates.
 That’s wrong and will hurt our state.
-I believe in our open system of elections and I urge you to continue to reject HB 26.
+I believe in our open system of elections and I urge you to reject HB 1639.

 Thank you for your attention to this matter.